GraphAIR: Graph Representation Learning with Neighborhood Aggregation and Interaction: Introduction

 To tackle the aforementioned challenges, we derive that the neighborhood interaction can be easily obtained through the multiplication of node embeddings.
 As a result, both of the neighborhood aggregation module and the neighborhood interaction module can be implemented by most existing graph convolutional layers.

 In a nutshell, the main contributions of this paper are three-fold.
-Firstly, to best of our knowledge, it is the first work to explicitly model neighborhood interaction for capturing non-linearity of graph-structured data.
+Firstly, to best of our knowledge, it is the first work to analyze existing GCN-based methods from the perspective of capturing non-linearity of graph data.
+We then propose to explicitly model neighborhood interaction for capturing non-linearity of graph-structured data.
 Secondly, the proposed GraphAIR can easily integrate off-the-shelf graph convolutional models, which shows favorable generality.
 Thirdly, extensive experiments conducted on benchmark tasks of node classification and link prediction show that GraphAIR achieves the state-of-the-art performance.